Who's Who In The Race For DNC Chair — And Their Plans For Democrats To Win Again

 Why it's crucial to have a message that's more than anger

 "There have been a lot of outrages coming from Washington in the last few weeks, and they rightly inspire a level of anger, but we can't have that be the only thing anybody hears from us.
 We've got to be talking about what our values actually are and what the policies are that flow from them," he told NPR.
 "When we're talking about things like the deportation rates, we should also be talking about the importance of family, why we believe it's important to keep families intact and allow families to stay together.
 Every time we're saying no to something, we've got to be saying yes to something else.
-And I do think that we can have an energy that is at or above the level of what you saw with the tea party."
+And I do think that we can have an energy that is at or above the level of what you saw with the Tea Party."

 On whether town hall protests are a good strategy